V2V-LLM: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models: Related Work

 \subsection{Cooperative Perception in Autonomous Driving}

 Cooperative perception~\cite{huang2024v2xcooperativeperceptionautonomous} algorithms were proposed to address the potential occlusion problem in individual autonomous vehicles.
 Pioneering work F-Cooper~\cite{chen2019fcooper} proposes the first intermediate fusion approach that merges feature maps to achieve good cooperative detection performance.
-V2VNet~\cite{wang2020v2vnet} builds graph neural networks for cooperative perception.
-DiscoNet~\cite{li2021disco} adopts a knowledge distillation approach.
-More recent work, AttFuse~\cite{xu2022opencood}, V2X-ViT~\cite{xu2022v2xvit}, and CoBEVT~\cite{xu2022cobevt} integrate attention-based models to aggregate features.
-Another group of works~\cite{liu2020when2com, hu2022where2comm, yang2023how2comm, chiu2023selective} focuses on developing efficient communication approaches.
+More recent work, AttFuse~\cite{xu2022opencood}, V2X-ViT~\cite{xu2022v2xvit}, and CoBEVT~\cite{xu2022cobevt} integrate attention-based models to aggregate features for cooperative detection and tracking.

-From a dataset perspective~\cite{liu2024asurveyon, yazgan2024collaborativeperceptiondatasetsautonomous}, simulation datasets, OPV2V~\cite{xu2022opencood}, V2X-Sim~\cite{li2022v2xsim}, and V2XSet~\cite{xu2022v2xvit} were first generated for cooperative perception research.
+From a dataset perspective~\cite{liu2024asurveyon, yazgan2024collaborativeperceptiondatasetsautonomous}, simulation datasets OPV2V~\cite{xu2022opencood}, V2X-Sim~\cite{li2022v2xsim}, and V2XSet~\cite{xu2022v2xvit} were first generated for cooperative perception research.
 More recently, real datasets have been collected.
 V2V4Real~\cite{xu2023v2v4real} is the first worldwide available real vehicle-to-vehicle cooperative perception dataset with perception benchmarks.
 V2X-Real~\cite{xiang2024v2xreal}, DAIR-V2X~\cite{yu2022dair-v2x}, and TUMTraf-V2X~\cite{zimmer2024tumtraf} further include sensor data from roadside infrastructures.

-Different from this group of research, our problem setting and proposed \namedataset~dataset include both perception and planning question-answering tasks for multiple CAVs.
+Different from this group of research, our problem setting and proposed dataset include both perception and planning question-answering tasks for multiple CAVs.
 Our proposed \namemethod~also adopts a novel LLM-based fusion approach.